Dherse/masterproef/content/1_background.typ

 ==== Waveguides

 The most basic photonic component that is used in #gloss("pic", suffix: "s") is the waveguide.
 It is a structure that confines light within a specific area, allowing it to travel, following a pre-determined path from one place on the chip to another.
 Waveguides are, ideally, low loss, meaning that as small of a fraction of the light as possible is lost as it travels through the waveguide.
-They can also be made low dispersion allowing the light to travel at the same speed regardless of its wavelength.
-This last point allows modulated signals to be transmitted without distortion, which is important for high-speed communication.
+They can also be made with low dispersion allowing the light to travel at the same speed regardless of its wavelength.
+This last point allows modulated signals to be transmitted without distortion, which is essential for high-speed communication.

 ==== Tunable 2x2 couplers

 A @2x2 is a structure that allows two waveguides to interact pre-determinedly.
 It is composed of two waveguides whose coupling, the amount of light "going" from one waveguide to the other, can be controlled.
 There are numerous ways of implementing couplers.
 In @tunable_2x2, an overview of the different modes of operation of a @2x2 is given, along with a basic diagram of a @2x2 #link(<tunable_2x2>)[(a)].
-It shows that, depending on user input, an optical coupler can be in one of three modes, the first one #link(<tunable_2x2>)[(b)] is the bar mode, where there is little to no coupling between the waveguides, the second one #link(<tunable_2x2>)[(c)] is the cross mode, where the light is mainly coupled from one waveguide to the other and the third one #link(<tunable_2x2>)[(d)] is the partial mode, where the light is partially coupled from one waveguide to the other based on proportions given by the user.
+It shows that depending on user input, an optical coupler can be in one of three modes; the first one #link(<tunable_2x2>)[(b)] is the bar mode, where there is little to no coupling between the waveguides, the second one #link(<tunable_2x2>)[(c)] is the cross mode, where the light is mainly coupled from one waveguide to the other, and the third one #link(<tunable_2x2>)[(d)] is the partial mode, where the light is partially coupled from one waveguide to the other based on proportions given by the user.

 The first mode #link(<tunable_2x2>)[(b)] allows light to travel without interacting, allowing for tight routing of light in a photonic mesh.
 The second mode is also useful for routing, allowing signals to cross with little interference.
 The final state allows the user to interfere two optical signals together based on predefined proportions.
 This is useful for applications such as filtering for ring resonators or splitting.